corneliusroemer/desh-data/README.md

 The underlying files that I use as input are licensed by RKI under CC-BY 4.0, see more details here: <https://github.com/robert-koch-institut/SARS-CoV-2-Sequenzdaten_aus_Deutschland#lizenz>.

+The software here is licensed under the "Unlicense".
+You can do with it whatever you want.

-The same applies to the data in this repository.
-Just cite the original source, no need to cite this repo since it's just a trivial join.
+For the data, just cite the original source, no need to cite this repo since it's just a trivial join.